hailelagi/hailelagi.com/content/writing/stitch-fs.md

 ## Inodes, access methods, concurrency & garbage collection
 The command `ls -i hello.txt` helped us find the inode for our file, guided the discovery of file/directory name translation to an inode, what more can it tell us?
-A key decision in the design and performance of filesystems is the inode representation, inodes can most commonly be represented by a bitmap, linked-list or a b-tree.
+A key decision in the design and performance of filesystems is the inode representation, inodes can most commonly be represented by a bitmap, linked-list or a b-tree

+todo a contrast with log structured filesystems.

+todo RUM ref

 ## File systems come with great responsibility